PASSAGE11

 halve not?

 ‘Next’ is a strange word.
-‘Akin’ another.
-Too bumps or one?
+‘Akin’ is another.
+Too bumps to one?
 Take tūī and huia.
-How distinguish them from something stipulated between them, like an extra syllable that’s a vowel?
-Mind you, a language that includes words like ‘abasement’ isn’t all bad, irrespective of which ethical holes we fall into.
-Or is an umbilical chord an epitome?
-Words keep the house in flow, like a window that the breeze nonchalantly enters and leaves, indifferent to location and direction.
-Arriving ain’t leaving, leaving never arrives.
+How distinguish them from what distinguishes them, an extra vowel syllable?
+Mind you, a language that includes a word like ‘abasement’ can’t be all good or all bad, irrespective of the ethical gaps we might tumble into.
+Is word the umbilical epitome?
+The entire house is kept in flow, with windows through which the breeze nonchalantly enters and leaves, a visitor indifferent to the exact position in a sentence.
+Arriving can’tleave, leaving never arrives.

-It is fair to say the dandelions open their parachutes on the grass area above The Bluff.
-Two kererū clutch hands as they pass by the deck where I am on watch.
-Already pōhutukawa filaments thickly pile in the culvert near Jay's Destination Dairy, disporting delectatious grandiloquence.
+Fair air to say the dandelions open their parachutes on the grass area along The Bluff.
+Two kererū clasp hands as they pass by the deck where I am on watch.
+Already pōhutukawa filaments pile in the culvert near Jay's Destination Dairy, disporting delectatious expectation for the moment.

 The couple on top of Dundonald leave their sprinkler running.
-Through the hose runs time and the its remembrance.
-The past compresses, and the blackbird hovers on the outside of it, relishing the prospect of their own abandonment.
+Through the hose runs time and its remembrance.
+The past compresses in the hose, and the blackbirds hover on the outside, relishing the prospect of their own abandonment outside of the moving time it harbours.

-The daisies Karen places in a fine Japanese vase on our windowsill are seen folding over the path below Annette’s residence.
-Still-red blackberries and orange montbretia adorn the sloped bank.
-I see a blackbird sitting on someone’s letterbox, and earlier, elsewhere, I watched ducks in a threesome, bottom-up in the ebbing tide.
-I had started with that thought.
-Where are we now?
-How characterise good according to atmosphere or water level or air, or the behaviour of birds?
-The ducks—a collective—have little choice but to neglect the vaguaries of the world.
-Does this man know shit?
+The daisies Karen places in the fine Japanese vase on our windowsill are also seen folding over the path below Annette’s residence.
+Still-red blackberries and orange montbretia are adornments on the sloping bank.
+I see a blackbird sitting on a stranger’s letterbox, and earlier, elsewhere, I watched a threesome of ducks, bottom-up and drifting in an ebbing tide.
+I started with that thought.
+Where are we now, I wonder?
+How characterise good according to the dynamic of water and air, or the behaviour of birds?
+The group of ducks— collective—has little option but to contemplate the vaguaries of this measured world.
+How does this man know shit?
 Neglect him at your peril.

-Meanwhile, small wavelets radiate from the catamaran motoring towards Te Matau a Pohe, only to strike a stump in the water and change frequency and direction, surprising the birds at the water’s edge, surprising me.
+Meanwhile, small wavelets radiate from the catamaran motoring towards Te Matau a Pohe where they strike against a stump in the water and immediately shift in frequency and direction, surprising the birds waiting at the water’s edge—surprising us all!

-Twice the kingfisher shapes 0, two rounds, silent until it lands and reiterates kwehkweh.
-I am the centre of a hollow ring:
+Twice the kingfisher shapes O, two rounds, silent until it lands and reiterates kwehkweh.
+I am the same centre of a hollow ring:

 Poetry is the moving of things in their own way and the moving of things (the way things move) on their own.
 WU. [无]